Mantou Rock

 Mantou Rock Introduction

-Matu Rock is a geological formation on Lanyu Island, resembling a large, round bun from a distance, thus its name.
-It is the first landmark visible upon arriving at Lanyu Airport or Kaiyuan Harbor and can be considered one of the main landmarks of Lanyu.
-Matu Rock is formed from a volcanic neck created by the late intrusion of volcanic magma, with its columnar lava protruding from the wave-cut platform.
-It features nearly horizontal columnar jointing and shares characteristics with many volcanic craters.
-Due to its cliff-like terrain, combined with a wide area and rapid flow, it attracts large schools of fish, making it rich in marine biodiversity.
-This area is home to tropical fish and lobsters, and it is also a well-known site for sea fishing locally.
-In the past, Matu Rock served as a site for "cliff burial" and "sea burial" practices by the Cuyun tribe, a place regarded with reverence and avoided by the Tao people (Yami people).
-Today, the area below Matu Mountain hosts the beautiful campus of Lanyu Senior High School, harmonizing with the surrounding scenic beauty.
-For more travel tips about Lanyu, please refer to the relevant information.
+Mandu Rock is a landform on Lanyu Island, resembling a large round bun from a distance, and is named for this appearance.
+It is the first landmark that comes into view when arriving at Lanyu Airport or Kaohsiung Port and can be considered one of the main landmarks of Lanyu.
+Mandu Rock is formed by columnar lava created by the later intrusion of volcanic magma, protruding from the wave-cut platform with nearly horizontal columnar joints, sharing characteristics with many volcanic craters.
+Due to its cliff-like terrain, wide area, and strong currents that concentrate large schools of fish, it boasts a rich fish ecosystem, being home to tropical fish and lobsters, and is a well-known spot for sea fishing.
+In the past, Mandu Rock was also a site for the Coconut Oil Tribe's "cliff burials" and "sea burials," and it was considered a taboo area by the Tao people (Yami people).
+Today, the area under Mandu Mountain is the beautiful campus of Lanyu Senior High School, which complements the surrounding stunning scenery.
+More Lanyu travel tips.

 Mantou Rock Travel Information

-Address:Yilan Village, Lanyu Township, Taitung County 952, Taiwan
+Address:Yilan Township, Taitung County 952, Oil Village, Taiwan

 Recommended Hotel Bookings